Could your website be restricting your visitors?

 Did you know?Around 70% of all websites are innaccessible to people with visual impariment.

 There are almost 14 million disabled people in the UK.
 That’s 22% of the population.

-Here you can learn out more about standards, strategies and resources to make the the web more accessibile for people with disabilities.
+Here you can find out out more about standards, strategies, and resources to make the web more accessible for people with disabilities.

 Test your website for accessibility standards

 These three tools will give you a really good idea of where your website accessibility standards are.
-Discover what you will need to do to improve your website accessbility:
+Discover what you will need to do to improve your website accessibility.

 - Check your website usability and website using 700+ standards based checkpoints